 The suit was the essential element of the 1920s man’s wardrobe.
 Unless you were a blue-collar worker, sportsman, or teenaged, suits were the go-to look for all occasions.

 In the main, suits were made with thick wool, wool tweed, mohair, wool flannel, or corduroy.
 These materials meant that the suits were somewhat heavier than today’s suits, but lighter than those that came before them.

 When it came to jackets, they were double or single-breasted with 3 to 4 buttons.
-1920s suits were characterized by high lapels, something very unique to this era.
+1920s fashion for men suits were characterized by high lapels, something very unique to this era.
 With all the buttons done up, the jackets would completely cover vests, showing just the collar and necktie.

 The color of the suits were usually dark and light browns, medium blues, dark greens, and greys.
 For the more daring gentlemen, a pastel pink suit was a great choice for attracting attention while remaining within the rules of fashion.